-Amkor Technology, Inc. ranks near the peer group median, with growth as the main structural strength, while stability is less supportive than the other dimensions.
-That creates a tension: current price behavior looks stronger than the structural profile would suggest.
+Amkor Technology, Inc. ranks in an above-average position in its peer group, with growth as the main structural strength, while stability is clearly weaker than the other dimensions.
+The market is broadly confirming the structural profile.

 Peer-relative scores, weakest to strongest